Best Travel Insurance for Cruises

 Consider pre-existing condition waivers if you have chronic health issues.

-Nationwide cruise plans, BHTP WaveCare, Seven Corners Cruise, and Tin Leg Cruise include pre-existing coverage when purchased within 14 to 15 days of initial deposit.
-This eliminates the lookback period that would otherwise exclude claims for conditions treated before purchasing insurance.
+Nationwide, BHTP WaveCare, Seven Corners Cruise and Tin Leg Cruise all include pre-existing condition coverage when purchased within 14 to 15 days of the initial deposit.
+That window eliminates the lookback period that would otherwise exclude claims tied to conditions treated before the policy was issued.

 3. 3